azimsh3r/WikiRace/README.md

 ### Grades

-50% for synchronous version that passes tests.
+25% for passing tests, even if the implementation is synchronous.

-+25% for multithreaded version.
+50% for multithreaded version.
 You can use either threads or coroutines.

-+25% for CLI.
+25% for CLI.

 **If you have two red builds, you will receive half of the available points.**

 To run the tests you could use predefined run configurations or run them manually:

-**NOTE**: Wikipedia pages get updated more frequntly than tests to this task, so [line 24 here](./src/test/kotlin/ParsingTest.kt) might be wrong.
+**NOTE**: Wikipedia pages get updated more frequently than tests to this task, so [line 24 here](./src/test/kotlin/ParsingTest.kt) might be wrong.
 * To run all tests locally, you can use:`./gradlew test`;